Ageneinair/Logo_Recognition/README.md

 Author: [Xipeng Xie](https://github.com/Ageneinair)

 This repository is a demo for detect and recognize logo in the image.
-The dataset I used is [Flickr Logos 27 dataset](http://image.ntua.gr/iva/datasets/flickr_logos/), which contain 27, but in this demo, only Pepsi and CocaCola would be detect.
+The dataset I used is [Flickr Logos 27 dataset](http://image.ntua.gr/iva/datasets/flickr_logos/), which contain 27 types of logos, but in this demo, only Pepsi and CocaCola would be detect.